zainansari0417/csci3055u-project-template/README.md

 > _Some interesting features about Haskell would include its use of indents when defining functions or loops.
 Other languages like Python also use indentation.
 Curry, which translates a function orginally meant to intake many arguments, to take multiple functions with singular arguments, comes default with Haskell.
-Recursion is done without the use of loops in Haskell._
+Recursion is done without the use of loops in Haskell...
+So no loops!_

 ## About the syntax